JiejunShi/NaRMBench/3.evaluation/README.md

-## Model testing
+## Model Evaluation Pipelines
-We provide a comprehensive testing pipeline to evaluate both original and retrained models across all supported tools.
+This script provides a comprehensive pipeline to evaluate both original and retrained models across all supported tools.
-## Test Tools
+## Tools to evaluate
 ```
 CHEUI=path_to_CHEUI
 Epinano=path_to_EpiNano